 Training and Development Manager:

-Training and development managers work across industries, directing and overseeing effective training and professional development programs for an organization's leadership team and its employees.
-In addition to managing logistics like training budgets and program implementation, this role usually requires a high level of interaction with people.
+Training and development managers are hired by organizations to both direct and oversee the effective training of employees and to run professional development programs.
+In addition to managing logistics, such as training budgets and program implementation, this role usually requires a high level of person-on-person interaction.

 - Median Annual Salary: $108,250